ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc (before devotion change).md

 	1. If an effect refers to round end, it happens here.
 	2. Once all effects are resolved / there are no unresolved effects, move to the next phase.
 5. Draw Phase
+	1. The number of cards total in a player's hand, face up in their channel zone, + 1, (up to 10) becomes that player's maximum hand size for the round.
-	1. Each player puts all their channeled cards on bottom of their deck in a random order.
-	2. Each player draws cards equal to 1+ the number of channeled cards they had.
+	2. Each player puts all cards from their channel zone on the top and/or bottom of their deck in any order/combination (which cards go where is not revealed to other players, the quantity of cards put on top & bottom is.).
+	3. Players draw up to their maximum hand size.
-	3. Begin next round
+	4. Begin next round
 - Combat phase
 	- See "Combat"